Addiction To Adderall

 In 2012, over 116,000 people were admitted to rehab for an addiction to Amphetamines like Adderall.

 Full-time college students are twice as likely to abuse Adderall than their peers who aren’t in college.

 Don’t Wait, Get Help Now

 The longer you have been abusing Adderall, the stronger your addiction can become.
 The withdrawal symptoms that start shortly after quitting can make it hard to stop on your own.
 There are many options available for treating this addiction, such as therapy and outpatient rehab.
-Contact a dedicated treatment provider to find help in overcoming an Adderall addiction today.
+Contact a treatment provider to find Adderall addiction treatment today.